chris-lovejoy/site/_posts/04 Self Management Productivity/2025-01-27-personal-ai-coach.md

 ![](/assets/images/article-images/dl-ai-coach-github.png)

-Or if you have git set up, you can do it via the command line, eg:
+Or if you have the git CLI set up, you can do it via the command line, eg:

 ```sh
 git clone https://github.com/chris-lovejoy/personal-ai-coach.git